 The Eldon Fire & Rescue is funded by the City of Eldon through tax dollars.
-This is a volunteer department.
-No members are paid.
+This is a volunteer department and no members are paid.

 Outdoor Fire Safety

-Warm weather is upon us and we will be outside more.
-Here are some safety tips for fires and cooking on the grill.
+Here are some safety tips for cooking on the grill and backyard fires.

 - Move the grill away from siding, decking, and other things that can catch fire.